 There are six types of business licenses for medical marijuana businesses in Missouri: dispensary license, cultivation license, infused product manufacturing license, laboratory testing license, transportation license, and seed to sale license.

-Only transportation and seed-to-sale applications are presently available.
+Only transportation, facility agent and seed-to-sale applications are presently available.
 These will be accepted by DHSS indefinitely.
 Transportation applications will be filed via the Missouri Medical Marijuana Registry Portal, a secure, online system.
 For seed-to-sale applications and instructions on how to apply, go to their online application page.
 You can also check Facility FAQs for more details about licensing/certification, security measures, and more.

 On August 27, 2021, Legal Missouri 22 filed an initiative to legalize recreational marijuana.
 On December 1, 2021, the campaign for Legal Missouri 2022 officially began.

 Voters in Missouri approved a ballot measure to make marijuana use for recreational purposes legal on November 8, 2022.
 What will be accomplished as a result of the Legal Missouri 2022 program is as follows:

 - Three ounces of cannabis may be bought by those over 21.

 - With a registration card, people may cultivate six flowering, six immature, and six cloned marijuana plants.

 - The Department of Health and Senior Services will oversee and license cannabis companies.